 NATIONAL PEKING DUCK DAY

-The national dish of China, this dish is considered a delicacy due to its elaborate preparation and intense flavors.
-Since the Yuan Dynasty established by Kublai Khan, the process for preparing Peking Duck is rooted in tradition and has been perfected over thousands of years.
+This dish is considered a delicacy due to its elaborate preparation and intense flavors.
+Since the Yuan Dynasty, established by Kublai Khan, Peking Duck’s roots are steeped in tradition that chefs have perfected over thousands of years.

 The crispy, flavorful skin is the signature element of Peking Duck.